nontan-rh/proction/docs/introduction.md

 const indirectAddFunctionWithPool = toFunc(indirectAddProcedure, (lht, _rht) => provide(lht.length));
 ```

 You can completely reuse `indirectAddProcedure` and customize the resource management.
 The objects are returned to the provider as soon as they are no longer required.
-Thanks to object pools, the number of array allocations is minimized and buffers are reused when possible.
+Concretely, Proction tracks the data-dependency graph and releases provider-managed buffers after all downstream consumers complete.
+Thanks to object pools, the number of array allocations is minimized and buffers are reused when possible, reducing GC pressure in steady state.

 ## Parallelism